LuisCusihuaman/relevo-static-poc/docs/BACKEND_APP.md

 This service offloads all real-time and integration tasks from the main API.
 It authenticates WebSocket connections using the same JWTs from Clerk.

   * **Real-time Collaboration (🔴)**:
       * **Collaborative Text Editing**: Hosts the **Hocuspocus server** to power the `FullscreenEditor` in collaborative mode (e.g., for `Situation Awareness`).
-It manages the real-time synchronization of text edits.
       * **Live Event Broadcasting**: Manages standard WebSocket connections to broadcast non-text events for the `CollaborationPanel` and `Shift Hub`.
-This includes presence, status updates, and chat messages.
-  * **Data Persistence for Real-time Events**: For persisting data generated through real-time interactions (like chat messages or collaborative document changes), the NestJS service does not write directly to the database.
-Instead, it makes secure, server-to-server HTTP calls to the main C\# API.
+  * **Data Persistence for Real-time Events**: For persisting data generated through real-time interactions (like chat messages or collaborative document changes), the NestJS service makes secure, server-to-server HTTP calls to the main C\# API.
 This ensures that all data persistence adheres to the centralized business logic, authorization, and auditing rules of the `relevo-api`.
   * **External API Integration (🔵)**: Acts as the dedicated gateway for all communication with external hospital systems, keeping these dependencies isolated from the core API.
+This includes providing an internal API for the C\# backend to securely request data like patient rosters.
   * **Cache Management**: Utilizes in-memory caching to temporarily store data fetched from external hospital APIs or the main C\# API, reducing latency for real-time operations and frequent data requests.

 ### **`hospital-mock-api` (NestJS Mock Hospital Systems)**